ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 ## 🚀  Let's Get Started!

 In this tutorial we’ll learn which wallets (version’s 3 and 4) are most often used on TON Blockchain and get acquainted with how their smart contracts work.
-This will allow developers to better understand the different transaction types on the TON platform to make it simpler to create transactions, send them to the blockchain, deploy wallets, and eventually, be able to work with high-load wallets.
+This will allow developers to better understand the different messages types on the TON platform to make it simpler to create messages, send them to the blockchain, deploy wallets, and eventually, be able to work with high-load wallets.

-Our main task is to build transactions using various objects and functions for @ton/ton, @ton/core, @ton/crypto (ExternalMessage, InternalMessage, Signing etc.) to understand what transactions look like on a bigger scale.
+Our main task is to build messages using various objects and functions for @ton/ton, @ton/core, @ton/crypto (ExternalMessage, InternalMessage, Signing etc.) to understand what messages look like on a bigger scale.
 To carry out this process we'll make use of two main wallet versions (v3 and v4) because of the fact that exchanges, non-custodial wallets, and most users only used these specific versions.

 :::note
 There may be occasions in this tutorial when there is no explanation for particular details.
 In these cases, more details will be provided in later stages of this tutorial.